wallyatgithub/h2loadrunner/README.md

 # h2loadrunner is an HTTP and HTTP2 benchmarking / load testing / performance testing tool
   h2loadrunner is a benchmarking tool supporting both HTTP 1.x and HTTP2.

-  It was forked from the h2load utility of nghttp2,  yet with a number of powerful features added.
+  h2loadrunner was initially forked from h2load utility of nghttp2 project, with a lof of powerful new features added.

-  Thanks to libEv (w/ epoll/poll/kqueue), like h2load, h2loadrunner can generate a very large amount of load with multi-core.
+  Unlike h2load, h2loadrunner is built on Boost ASIO, instead of Libev, for best performance while with best portibility.

+  Libev support is still present in h2loadrunner, yet depricated, and might be completely removed in near future.

-  Besides, h2loadrunner supports powerful features that are not present in h2load:
+  Here are the powerful new features supported by h2loadrunner while not present in h2load:

   1. Variable support in URI and message body.

   2. Stream timeout handling.

   3. Transaction support with specific resource header tracking.

      Other types of resource tracking are to be added in the future, like, XPath for XML message body, Json pointer for Json message body, etc.

   4. Natively support Set-Cookie and Cookie headers, yet provides the flexibility of clearing Cookie before the execution of one request.

      Cookies handling complies to https://tools.ietf.org/html/rfc6265

   5. Lua script support.
      With lua script, user can customize every header and the payload of the request to be sent.

   6. Both command line interface and JSON based configuration.
      With JSON configuration, user can build the test scenario with a GUI editor.

   7. Dynamic report of the test, dynamic change of the RPS. h2loadrunner prints the test statistics every second; it also supports dynamic change of RPS.

   8. Async dynamic connection establishment.

   9. Support delay between requests of the same scenario, with the delay interval configurable.

   10. Support configurable status code to determine if a response is successful in statistics report

   11. mTLS support

-  13. Parallel connections to multiple hosts in a load share pool, with connection failover and failback.
+  12. Parallel connections to multiple hosts in a load share pool

+  13. Connection failover and failback.

 # How to build